revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 <blockquote>

-- To understand REST lets first understand-
+- To understand REST let us first understand the-
   - What is a `resource`-
     - The key abstraction of information in REST is a resource.
     - There is no restriction on what a resource can be.